EXPLAINER-What is causing Cuba's acute shortage of fuel? | Devdiscourse

 The Trump administration imposed sanctions in January banning U.S. firms or U.S. subsidiaries of foreign firms from selling fuel to Venezuelan state oil company PDVSA both for domestic consumption and for re-exports.
 The measures also ban any trade-in dollars with PDVSA or its units.

-Washington in July also sanctioned specific vessel operators covering the Venezuela-Cuba route and the entity receiving Venezuelan oil, state-run Cubametales.
+Washington in July also sanctioned specific vessel operators covering the Venezuela-Cuba route and the entity receiving the barrels, Cubametales.
 The nations have since struggled to find tankers to transport the oil.
 Cuba imports not only crude from Venezuela but also gasoline, diesel, fuel oil, lubricants, and cooking gas, according to internal PDVSA data.

 IS VENEZUELA SUPPLYING CUBA AMID SANCTIONS?